 |From/To Battambang & Koh Chang (your resort)||6,300bt (2 adults or 2 adults + small child)||8,200bt (6 pax with ferry tickets, extra adult +100bt)|

-Visa runs are from 1,000bt per person for a return to Had Lek by minibus with the ferry ticket included, leaving at 06.45 from Lonely Beach, White Sand Beach some 20 minutes later and returning about 16.00.
+Visa runs are from 1,000bt per person for a return to Had Lek by minibus with the ferry ticket included.
+It collects you at 06.45 from Lonely Beach, White Sand Beach some 20 minutes later and returns about 16.00.